IBM/todo-list-fabricV1/README.md

 ### Create channel

+A Hyperledger Fabric channel is a private “subnet” of communication between two or more specific network members, for the purpose of conducting private and confidential transactions.
+A channel is defined by members (organizations), anchor peers per member, the shared ledger, chaincode application(s) and the ordering service node(s).
+Each transaction on the network is executed on a channel, where each party must be authenticated and authorized to transact on that channel.
+Each peer that joins a channel, has its own identity given by a membership services provider (MSP), which authenticates each peer to its channel peers and services.

 Now, leverage the SDK test program to create a channel named `mychannel`.
 From the `fabric-sdk-node` directory:
 ```bash
 node test/integration/e2e/create-channel.js